kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 - If you committed to the wrong branch, `git reset` those commits individually.
 Once you have done that, switch back to the desired branch and there you can use `git cherry-pick` to pick the specific commits.
   - git checkout right_branch
   - git cherry-pick commit_hash

+## show the changes
+- diff two branches: git diff master..develop
+- diff local and remote: git diff HEAD..origin/master
+- diff for a certain folder: git diff master..yourbranch -- path/to/folder
+- save in a file: git diff master..develop > my.diff
+- show the changes which have been staged: git diff --cached

 ## stash untracked files
 To stash your working directory including untracked files, use `git stash --include-untracked` or `git stash -u`.